 Local economic benefits

-Cruise companies in the Caribbean are actually purchasing their own islands - or portions of islands - to develop and cultivate for the use of their passengers only.
+Cruise companies in the Caribbean are actually purchasing their own islands – or portions of islands – to develop and cultivate for the use of their passengers only.
 These “fantasy islands” are only accessible to passengers and employees and are promoted as the ultimate Caribbean experience.
-The cruise companies reap the profits of selling drinks, souvenirs, boat rides, rental equipment for snorkeling etc. As reported here
+The cruise companies reap the profits of selling drinks, souvenirs, boat rides, and renting equipment for snorkelling, etc. As reported here

-, of the eight major cruiselines operating in the Caribbean, six own private islands which they include on their itineraries for passengers, thereby cutting out local ports of call, The islands are Half Moon Cay, Casaway Cay, Great Stirrup Cay, Princes Cay, Serena Cay, Coco Cay as well as the region of Labadee in Haiti.
-For some thought-provoking images of Coco Cay island, from a passenger of Royal Caribbean, click here
+, of the eight major cruise lines operating in the Caribbean, six own private islands which they include on their itineraries for passengers, thereby cutting out local ports of call.
+For some thought-provoking images of Coco Cay from a passenger of Royal Caribbean, click here

 Further reading on the impacts of the cruise industry:

 What you can do

 Want to try a responsible cruise?
 Check out our small ship cruising holidays

 for adventures across the Mediterranean, the Poles, Galapagos and more.